Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

 for a whole range of distributions used in practice to model DNA.
 We plan to investigate this problem in the future.

 Let us briefly describe the content of the rest of the paper.
-In the next section, the problem of the order of the variance is first reduced to the biased effect of long blocks.
+In the next section, the problem of finding the order of the variance is first reduced to the biased effect of long blocks.
 For this, we choose one long block at random and change it back to iid.
 Theorem~\ref{equivalence} then states that if such a random alteration has typically a sufficiently strong biased effect, then the linear order of the variance follows.
 After Theorem~\ref{equivalence}, the rest of the section is devoted to establishing the biased effect of the long block replacement.
-It is shown that from the biased effect for a one-long-block situation (which was established in \cite{amsaluhoudrematzi2}), a biased effect follows for the many-long-blocks case.
+Section \ref{gail} is dedicated to proving that the biased effect in the one long block situation implies the biased effect in the multiple long block situation.
+The Appendix then explains what adaptation of the one-long block situation of \cite{amsaluhoudrematzi2} is needed for the current paper.